tonypugh-cerence/motuctrl/README.md

 # MOTU A16 Remote Volume Control Over TCP/IP
-This code enables the use of a digital rotary encoder as a volume knob for ISC channels on the MOTU A16 The pin assignment is as follows:
+This code enables the use of a digital rotary encoder as a volume knob for ISC channels on the MOTU A16.

 **Wiring Info**